-Castles originated in Europe in the 9th and 10th centuries.
+Castles of NYSCastles originated in Europe in the 9th and 10th centuries.
 They were built by the nobility as fortified residences to control the area surrounding them.
 The castle was also a symbol of power.
 Their purpose was both offensive and defensive.
 In the 15th and 16th centuries, castles were not the residences they once used to be due to the invention of gun powder in the 14th century and the improved canon fire that came later, which could break the castle walls, therefore the original castle was being replaced by artillery forts.
 Then in the 18th century, mock castles were being built.
 In the Americas, some true castles were being built by the Spanish and French colonies.

 In New York State, there are many structures called castles.
 The usage of the word castle has changed over time and most of the structures we call castles are not true castles for they were not built for defensive purposes.
 But, these structures were designed with the true castles in mind and each has its own story.
 New York State is home to many of these magnificent structures.
 The following is just a sample of the "castles" and does not include the several private residences that are not open to the public.